Three jobs are being created at a new ice cream parlour, shop and production facility at Greenodd, thanks to a grant from the GSK Enterprise Fund.

 Businesses can find out more here or by calling 0844 257 84 50.

 Note: Due to levels of demand, new applications to GSK are being placed on hold.
-If you are still interested in applying, you may submit an expression of interest and we’ll add it to the waiting list until those that were already in the pipeline are resolved at the 5th March meeting.
+If you are still interested in applying, you may submit an expression of interest and we’ll add it to the waiting list until those that were already in the pipeline are resolved.